 West Liberty High School Band Receives Racial Justice Grant

-West Liberty represents the first majority Hispanic town in the state of Iowa, and their school district features the second K-12 dual-language program in the state.
-This program will offer equity in access to the materials and instructions needed for participation in a school mariachi ensemble.
+West Liberty was the first town in Iowa to have a majority Hispanic population, and their school district features the second K-12 dual-language program in the state.
+The expanded music program will offer equity in access to the materials and instructions needed for participation in a school ensemble.
 Everyone in the community will be able to expand their understanding of and respect for the Mexican culture.

 “Adding a mariachi component to our instrumental music programs is one strategy to improve the equity within the programs,” stated Ashley Smith, the Director of Bands at West Liberty High School.
 “This will help increase participation in music for students and families that are not being served by our music education ensembles.”